-2.6.4.
+2.7.4.
 Ballot Criteria and Handling

-Each Ballot Form shall offer members the options of marking "YES", "NO" or "UNSURE" for each candidate.
+Each Ballot Form shall offer members the options of marking YES, NO or UNSURE for each candidate.

-Marking "YES" signifies conviction that the candidate should be selected to serve the church as an elder, that he meets scriptural requirements and his personal qualities make him well-suited for effective service as a spiritual shepherd-overseer-leader and by example.
+Marking YES signifies conviction that the candidate should be selected to serve the church as an elder, that he meets scriptural requirements and his personal qualities make him well-suited for effective service as a spiritual shepherd-overseer-leader and by example.
 It implies the expectation of being able to support him wholeheartedly by working under his leadership/oversight as an elder.

-Marking "NO" signifies conviction that there are valid reasons why the candidate should not be selected to serve as an elder.
-If the person submitting the ballot would like, to communicate his or her reasons for marking "NO" for the purpose of providing anonymous, constructive feedback to the candidates, he or she may do so in writing on the back of the Ballot Form or in an attached sheet, but this is not required.
+Marking NO signifies conviction that there are valid reasons why the candidate should not be selected to serve as an elder.
+If the person submitting the ballot would like to communicate his or her reasons for marking NO for the purpose of providing anonymous, constructive feedback to the candidates, he or she may do so in writing on the back of the Ballot Form or in an attached sheet, but this is not required.
+It should be noted that marking NO does not imply that there is a Scriptural Objection to the candidate serving as an elder.
+If the member believes that there is a Scriptural Objection, the member should make this known in writing to either the selection committee chair or a current elder/elders as noted above in section 2.3.3 Scriptural Objections.

-Marking "UNSURE" signifies that the voter is not willing to subscribe to either of the foregoing statements of convictions associated with a "YES" or a "NO." Marking "UNSURE" is appropriate if the voter feels that he or she does not know the candidate well enough to voice an opinion either way.
-An "UNSURE" marking would also be appropriate if the voter is acquainted with the candidate but holds no strong conviction about whether he should or should not be asked to serve as an elder.
+Marking UNSURE signifies that the voter is not willing to subscribe to either of the foregoing statements of convictions associated with a YES or a NO. Marking UNSURE is appropriate if the voter feels that he or she does not know the candidate well enough to voice an opinion either way.
+An UNSURE marking would also be appropriate if the voter is acquainted with the candidate but holds no strong conviction about whether he should or should not be asked to serve as an elder.

-A principle of the Selection process design is that eligible members that sufficiently know a candidate will voice their support or lack of support for the candidate through either a Yes or No evaluation.
+A principle of the Selection process design is that eligible members that sufficiently know a candidate will voice their support or lack of support for the candidate through either a YES or NO evaluation.
 The process criteria are structured such that any man appointed as an elder must have (a) received enough YES votes to support confidence that in his service as elder he will receive support and acceptance by a very large majority of the congregation and (b) not so many NO or UNSURE votes that there is serious doubt of his ability to serve effectively as a shepherd and leader.
 To this end the Selection Committee shall apply the following Criteria.